In This Article

 Why Do Cannabis Transplanting?

-Separate the Male & Female Cannabis Plants
+Separate Male and Female Plants

 Transplanting the plant into a larger container or a raised bed can give the roots more space to expand, increasing the plant’s overall health and maximizing your yield.